R-Juhasz/Achieve75/README.md

+Achieve75 🚀
-CURRENTLY FLESHING OUT THE UI MORE UPDATES TO COME IN THE NEXT FEW DAYS THEN PREP FOR RELEASE TO GOOGLE PLAY
+CURRENTLY DEVELOPING THE UI – EXPECT MORE UPDATES IN THE COMING DAYS AS WE PREP FOR GOOGLE PLAY RELEASE!

-Achieve75
-I am currently developing a new Flutter project called "Achieve Seventy-Five," which is designed to support individuals undertaking the Hard 75 challenge.
-This application will serve as a comprehensive tool to help users successfully complete the challenge by offering a range of features aimed at enhancing motivation and accountability.
+Achieve75 is a Flutter-powered app designed to support individuals taking on the Hard 75 Challenge.
+This comprehensive tool is built to motivate, guide, and keep users accountable throughout their 75-day journey to self-discipline, fitness, and personal growth.

-One of the key aspects of the app is its regular notifications, which will provide users with moral support and encouragement throughout their journey.
-These notifications will remind users of their goals, celebrate their achievements, and offer motivational messages to keep them focused and engaged.

-In addition to the support notifications, the app will include personalized alarms and reminders for planning workouts and daily activities.
-Users can customize their notifications to suit their schedules and preferences, ensuring that they stay on track with their fitness routines and other challenge requirements.
+Key Features 🌟
+Daily Notifications: Get regular motivational reminders to stay focused on your goals, celebrate milestones, and keep moving forward.
+Personalized Alarms: Set customizable alarms and reminders for workouts, water intake, and other challenge tasks to suit your schedule and lifestyle.
+Goal Tracking: Easily track your progress with interactive checkboxes for completing daily challenge goals, such as workouts, water intake, and progress photos.
+Dynamic UI: Intuitive and evolving user interface designed to inspire and make staying on track seamless.
+Future Enhancements 🔮

-As the project evolves, I plan to introduce even more features to enhance the user experience.
-These may include progress tracking, community support options, and tailored recommendations based on individual performance.
+As development continues, Achieve75 will introduce even more features to enrich the user experience:

+Progress Tracking: Visualize your journey with detailed graphs and charts.
+Community Support: Connect with other users through forums and shared leaderboards.
+Tailored Insights: Receive customized recommendations and encouragement based on your performance.
+Mission 🎯
-Overall, Achieve75 aims to empower users to not only complete the Hard 75 challenge but also to cultivate lasting habits that promote a healthier and more fulfilling lifestyle.
+Achieve75 isn’t just an app – it’s a lifestyle companion.
+The goal is to empower users to complete the Hard 75 challenge while building habits that last a lifetime.
+Whether it’s achieving your fitness goals, improving self-discipline, or simply fostering a healthier lifestyle, Achieve75 is here to help you succeed.

-(click images to see in view mode)
+Click images to view in full resolution!

 ![loginscreen](https://github.com/user-attachments/assets/8968a700-8c20-4a98-a50f-cff05f779568)
 ![home](https://github.com/user-attachments/assets/eaf9096d-b71b-4850-b258-c063db4926f5)